PCGen/pcgen-utilities/prettylst/README.txt

   http://www.activestate.com/store/activeperl/

-5.8 or higher is fine.

 After Installation you will need to load the Perl Package Manager (PPM) either in the start menu or using the RUN command.
   You will need to install the "Readonly" module.
   Type in the Search Bar 'READONLY' and then mark it for install...
 After that is installed you're set to go.

---- PRETTYLST 4387 ONLY ---
-To get Prettylst version 4387 to work you have to download a second file 'Ewarn.pm' [Included in the prettylst folder] and place it in your \Perl\lib directory.
-"Ewarn.pm must be placed in your PERL\lib directory"
-NOTE: v1.38 (build 5580) Does not require the Ewarn.pm (The latest build version as of 2008-04)

-Default Installation would be
-C:\Perl\lib

-An Alternate method is:
- /System/Library/Perl/5.8.6/Ewarn.pm
-NOTE: The file path would need to be resolved to the current version YOU ARE USING.

 --- BAT File Help ---